MicrosoftDocs/win32/desktop-src/ETW/process-v2.md

 ---
-description: This class is the parent class for process events.
+description: Process_V2 class - This class is the parent class for process events.
 The following syntax is simplified from MOF code. ms.assetid: 75596278-43cc-4040-a43d-6958d0935b68
 title: Process_V2 class
 ms.topic: reference